GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    and converted to the chosen graphics format [Default is PDF for command-line work].

-Not only does the new rules remove the greatest obstacles to GMT learning, it greatly simplifies scripting by eliminating needless repetition and output filenames.
-The modern mode is activated and deactivated by the new commands **gmt begin** and **gmt end**, respectively, and since there are not part of the classic repertoire once cannot accidentally end up running a classic mode script in modern mode.
+Not only does the new rules remove the greatest obstacles to GMT learning, it greatly simplifies scripting by eliminating needless repetition of options and output filenames.
+The modern mode is activated and deactivated by the new commands **gmt begin** and **gmt end**, respectively.
+Since these are not part of the classic repertoire one cannot accidentally execute a classic mode script in modern mode (or vice versa).
 We will discuss these two commands later.

 GMT Overview and Quick Reference